 What exporting is

-If you have a client overseas, you’re an exporter – even if you don’t sell physical things.
+If you ship to overseas customers or have a client overseas, you’re an exporter – even if you don’t sell physical things

-You are exporting if these factors are involved:
+This means you are exporting whenever these factors are involved:

 • goods or services going overseas